WU-BIMAC/MicroMetaApp.github.io/README.md

 > **Note!** If you intend to use Micro-Meta App **on MacOS you might encounter difficulties un-zipping and launching the MacOS Zip**.
 To address these issues please follow the **instructions specified in this [VIDEO](https://vimeo.com/529609242)**

 ----
-# What can you do with Micro-Meta App?
+# What is Micro-Meta App?

 ![Micro Meta App screenshots]({{site.baseurl}}/images/Micro-Meta App_composite screenshot.png){: .center-image }